 Mia would be asking anything and everything of city life, to Luke’s dismay

 of such poor civility in new company.
-Collin mostly grunted, remarked
+Collin mostly

 with displeasure on one topic or another, and obviously couldn’t wait to